2015 Pilot and Research Award RFA

 SFARI Research Award

 Application type for investigators with demonstrated expertise, for proposals requesting support for compelling, high-impact research on an experimental hypothesis for which, in most cases, preliminary data have already been gathered.
 The foundation will also consider projects focusing on a central hypothesis where success depends on close collaboration between two or more labs.
 We expect to fund proposals for a maximum of $250,000, including indirect costs, per year for up to three (3) years, but under exceptional circumstances will consider proposals at higher levels.
-We realize that clinical studies can be costly and will consider clinical and translational proposals with budgets up to $350,000 per year if justified in the budget.
+We realize that clinical studies can be costly and will consider clinical and translational proposals with budgets of up to $350,000 per year if justified in the budget.
 (This grant mechanism is not intended to support large, randomized clinical trials of medications.)
-We strongly encourage PIs considering such proposals to discuss their proposal and budget with SFARI science staff before submission (scienceRFA@simonsfoundation.org).
+We strongly encourage PIs considering such proposals to discuss their proposal and budget with SFARI science staff before submission (please contact scienceRFA@simonsfoundation.org).
 Proposals with unusually high budgets are subject to heightened scrutiny.
 Please note that SSC biospecimen costs are not included in the maximum budget.

 SFARI Financial Policy Summary

 SFARI funds may be used only for personnel considered employees of the grantee institution who are eligible for benefits.
 Funds may not be used for stipend or benefit supplementation unless specifically authorized under the terms of the program from which funds are derived.
-The Simons Foundation reserves the right to modify budgets when an application has been selected for an award (see SFARI policy).
+The Simons Foundation reserves the right to modify budgets when an application has been selected for an award (see SFARI policies).

 Indirect costs for all SFARI grant types are limited to 20 percent of the modified total direct costs (see SFARI policies).